RafaelsNeurons/Custom-YOLO-Object-Detection/README.md

             5.2 create the file sensor_data/sensor_testing.txt
             5.3 copy the paths of the images in there and split it to 80% training 20% testing -for example /sensor_data/sensor_images/image1.jpg

+                      You can use find /darknet/sensor_data/sensor_images/  -name "*.jpg" in your terminal, so you can just copy paste it

      6. Create a folder called 'sensor_labels' inside 'sensor_data'